GenericMappingTools/GMTjl_doc/tutorials/mosaics/mosaics.md

 ```

 So, we saw how to make maps over large areas, but when it comes to smaller areas it becomes more (or much more)
-cumbersome to find the apropriate map limits.
-That is when the \myreflink{geocoder} function comes into our resque.
+cumbersome to find the appropriate map limits.
+That is when the \myreflink{geocoder} function comes into our rescue.
-Basically, it takes as input an adress and return a \myreflink{GMTdataset} with information on that place, and in
+Basically, it takes as input an address and return a \myreflink{GMTdataset} with information on that place, and in
 particular its coordinates and BoundingBox.

 The syntax is very simple.
 Just give an address that it understands.
 It can be a general address like: